 Student support begins within the classroom itself, led by teachers and the Teaching Assistants.
-Our aim is to ensure that we are able to meet the diverse needs of our students by tailoring our teaching around individual student needs.
-The School counsellor is always present in the background.
-By doing observations in the classrooms and having consultations with teachers the School counsellor supports when needed.
-The School counsellor provides internal support provided by the Teaching Assistants or external support, such as the school doctor, health care experts, a social worker, a speech therapist, an occupational therapist, a physiotherapist, child coaches, an educational psychologists and counselling.
+Our aim is to ensure we meet the diverse needs of our students by tailoring our teaching around each individual student needs.
+We also have a School counsellor who is there to provide internal support by having regularl consultation with the teacher and by doing observations in the classroom..
+The School counsellor can also assist with organising external support.
+More on this in the next chapters.

-6.1 ORGANIZATION OF STUDENT CARE
+6.1 ORGANISATION OF STUDENT CARE

-The support team (the School counsellor and the Teaching Assistants) is the link between teachers/ parents and specialists who provide services within our school.
-For parents and students, the first point of contact is always the teacher, but the support team is always present in the background and may sometimes attend parent-teacher meetings.
+The support team (the School counsellor and the Teaching Assistants) is the link between teachers/parents and specialists who provide services within our school.
+For parents and students, the first point of contact is always the teacher, but the support team is always there to assist when needed and sometimes attend parent-teacher meetings.